 - by listening to and watching others

 - to share their thinking by participating in turn taking conversations with others

 - about good nutrition and healthy eating habits

 - about where our food comes from and the kinds of food being offered

 - to be adventurous and try new foods.

-Even from an early age, in the Baby Room we are fostering independence and self-help skills by involving children in the process of scrapping their plates and putting dishes in the wash buckets.
+From the Baby Room we foster independence and self-help skills by involving children in the process of scraping their plates and putting dishes in the wash buckets.
 The older children are provided with numerous opportunities to exert their independence and develop self-help skills.
-These include:-
+These include:

-- using small sized tongs that children can serve themselves, with assistance from Educators when needed
+- using small sized tongs so children can serve themselves (with assistance from educators when needed).

-- pouring own drinks from child sized jugs
+- pouring own water from child sized jugs

 - taking responsibility for setting up the meal tables